-Non-Princeton students should fill out PiB's Financial Aid Application form online, along with their applications, so that it is submitted no later than January 15th.
+Non-Princeton students should fill out PiB's Financial Aid Application form online, along with their applications, so that it is submitted no later than the stated financial aid application deadline.

 PiB aid is need-based and priority goes to students who are simultaneously applying to other sources for summer funding.
 Such applicants will need to provide the award / rejection letter from other foundations in order to secure PiB funding.

 As part of PiB's financial aid application, students are required to submit a financial aid award letter from their home institution and tax return(s) from the most recent year available.
 If you are an undergraduate, please provide a copy of the most recent federal tax returns of your parents.
 If they filed separate returns, be sure to combine both documents into one before uploading.
 If you are an international student, provide us with tax returns from your home country if available, along with as much financial information as possible so that we can evaluate your need.
 For your own privacy protection, please redact (mark off) your Social Security Number before scanning.
 We do not need it.